1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 The 1964 SMS SP 66 leads at $10,200, demonstrating how Special Mint Set coins produced with enhanced striking and polishing techniques capture premium collector demand.

 Interestingly, three of the top four positions belong to SMS dimes grading SP 66 through SP 68, highlighting the rarity and desirability of these specially prepared coins.
-Denver Mint strikes also show strong performance, with the 1964-D MS-68 reaching $6,495 and multiple other D-mint examples populating the list.
+Denver Mint strikes also show strong performance, with the 1964-D MS-68 Full Bands reaching $6,495 and multiple other D-mint examples populating the list.

-The data illustrate a critical principle in numismatics, grade is paramount.
+The data illustrate a critical principle in numismatics: grade is paramount.
 Notice how the regular 1964 dime in MS-70 grade commands $4,600, while lower-grade examples, even from the same mint, trade for significantly less.

 This valuation hierarchy reflects both absolute rarity in high grades and the importance of technical quality factors like strike sharpness, luster preservation, and surface cleanliness in determining a coin’s market value.